patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

     - For stochastic strategy, then MDP or POMDP.
     - Like RL, need to understand the entire problem setting to design S, A, R, and E.
     - To do e2e, we need to understand the decision making system first.
+- Does it mean that for dynamic objects we must need decision?
+Not necessarily.
+Consider objects moving on known rails with constant known speed (or if we treat multimodal prediction as certainty hard constraint), then pure planning methods can solve it and we do not need decision making at all.
 - Every decision is a bunch/cluster of planning.
 - “Freezing robot”: prediction fills the entire S-T. 华山挤出一条路。Geometry —> Probability to the rescue.
 - Markov process (MP)